Brunozhon/pancake.css/index.md

-# Pancake.css
+# Pancake.css 🥞 🥞

 ## What is it?

-An effective breakfast CSS.
+An effective breakfast CSS to serve the pancakes for you. 🥞 Yum, yum!

 ## No, seriously, what is it?